How-To

 Quick answer: Yes, DigiLocker is safe for storing and sharing personal documents.
 It uses 256-bit SSL encryption, Aadhaar OTP plus a user-set PIN for authentication, and is legally equivalent to physical documents under Rule 9A of the IT Rules 2016 (notified 8 February 2017).
 As of March 2026 it has 67.63 crore users and has issued over 950 crore documents without a major post-2020 incident.
 The main ongoing risk is SIM swap attacks on your registered mobile number - protect that number and you are covered for most threats.

-This guide gives a balanced security assessment (including the 2020 vulnerability disclosures, all since patched), explains how to create and use your DigiLocker account, and covers the April 2026 RBI update that is making DigiLocker central to bank KYC.
-We are not affiliated with DigiLocker, MeitY, or any government body.
+This guide gives a balanced security assessment (including the 2020 vulnerability disclosures, all since patched), explains how to create and use your DigiLocker account, walks through the most common reasons fetches fail and how to fix them, compares DigiLocker against mAadhaar and UMANG, and covers the April 2026 RBI Authentication Mechanisms Directions, which reference DigiLocker as one platform that issuers may explore for notification and confirmation of high-risk transactions.
+We are not affiliated with DigiLocker, MeitY, UIDAI, RBI, or any government body.

 What is DigiLocker?